The best women’s hiking sandals 2023: for comfortable summer adventures

 Keen UneekShandalPolyester braided cord upper, lightweight PU midsole, rubber outsoleIdeal for walking on paths and non-technical trails, and great for water sports

 There’s an excellent selection of sandals out there these days, with supportive uppers and robust outer soles – very capable of taking you along most trails in the warmer months, with the breeze keeping feet and toes nice and cool.
-To make sure you purchase the best women’s walking sandals for your feet, we recommend taking the following factors into consideration.
+To make sure you buy the best hiking sandals for your feet, we present the most frequently asked questions for those looking to purchase a pair, as well as some of the key considerations.

 Sandal or shandal?